minispooner/minispooner/README.md

-I've been working in security for about 8 years now in large professional environments.
-Research, exploit, build POC, scale, pop, post x
+I've been working in security since about 2014 in large professional environments.
+Research, exploit, build POC, scale, pop, post x, reach objectives, readout to execs

 I'm interested in building skills and publishing content that can further my career